Encrypted headless Raspberry Pi running Gentoo

 Editing configuration files

-/etc/fstab needs to be adjusted to include the NVMe disk instead of the SD card.
+Update /etc/fstab to include the NVMe disk instead of the SD card.

 #/dev/mmcblk0p3 / ext4 defaults 0 0